 The Lake District is wonderful biking country, but be aware that cars can jam the local roads during the summer.
-You can rent bikes at Country Lanes Cycle Centre ( 15394/44544), in the Windermere railroad station.
+You can rent bikes at Country Lanes Cycle Centre (T 015394/44544), in the Windermere railroad station.
 It's open daily from 9 a.m. to 5 p.m.
 Easter through October.
-Bike rental is \$17 (\$31), plus deposit.
+Bike rental is £18 (\$36), plus deposit, per day for a front-suspension mountain bike.